-Every emulated network card stores its MAC address in the
+With the exception of [LPT] Parallel Port Internet Protocol, every emulated network card stores its MAC address in the

 00:E0:4C:35:F4:C2 for the Realtek RTL8029AS

 [Realtek RTL8029AS] mac = 35:f4:c2

 SLiRP port forwarding

-Port forwarding allows the host and other devices on its network to access TCP and UDP servers running on the emulated machine.
+Port forwarding allows the host system and other devices on its network to access TCP and UDP servers running on the emulated machine.
 This feature is configured through the

 Each port forward must be assigned a number, starting at 0 and counting up (skipping a number will result in all subsequent port forwards being ignored), which replaces